anicolaou718/Brain-Cancer/README.md

 # Brain-Cancer

+The use of AI in diagnosing patients is an emerging field in Healthcare.

+There are many datasets such as the one used for this project that are publicly available and can be used to analyze the data of patients.
+By identifying features that effects the development of glioma, doctors can take preventative measures to slow or stop the patient from developing cancer.

-Predicts the overall survival in month for Glioma patients.
+This project predicts the overall survival in month for Glioma patients.

+Techniques used in the projects:

 Nulls:
 Dropped columns that were filled with a majority of null values and then used KNN Imputer to resolve missing values in the dataset using K-Nearest Neighbours.